 Achieve Parallel Testing

 Parallel Testing implies testing various applications or sub-components of one application simultaneously to decrease testing time.
 Parallel tests consist of two or more parts (projects or project suites) that check the different flows or functional attributes of an application.
 These flows are executed on individual computers or devices simultaneously.
-The ability to test more than one application part "in parallel" enables you to reduce test time and become more efficient.
-The use of schedules in LEAPWORK is strongly recommended for parallel testing.
+The ability to test more than one application part "in parallel" enables us to reduce test time and become more efficient.
+The use of schedules in Leapwork is strongly recommended for parallel testing.

 Implement CI/CD Pipeline